-This post is about how you can change the look for your floor in ten minutes with floor stickers.
-The step by step of how to make sure they stick well and don’t peel off easily.
+This post is about how you can change the look of your floor in ten minutes with floor stickers.
+Step by step of making sure they stick well and don’t peel off easily.

 I realized that I have generated very less content for renters and there are constant requests for the same.
 So I am going to focus on renters for a while.
-Having lived in a rental for over a decade, and managing to decorate every rental that I have lived in, to the best of my taste, it only makes sense that I share what I did and and what more can be done.
+Having lived in a rental for over a decade and managing to decorate every rental that I have lived in, it only makes sense that I share what I did and what more can be done.

-So while doing research on easy makeover, big impact kind of things, I chanced upon this product on Amazon that I wanted to try.
+So while doing research on the easy makeover, big impact kinds of things, I chanced upon this product on Amazon that I wanted to try.
 Peel and stick floor stickers!
-I am generally a little skeptical with stickers that go on the floor coz in India we have the sweeping and mopping happening everyday and and wet mops can take off anything stuck on the floor.
+I am generally a little skeptical about stickers that go on the floor coz in India we have the sweeping and mopping happening every day and wet mops can take off anything stuck on the floor.
 So this DIY is coming to you after the project has gone on the floor and been tested for a month.

 What you will need